-A big part of the job that chlorine does in a swimming pool is to remove bacteria and microorganisms.
-Low levels of chlorine may be the reason that you have water bugs in the first place.
+A big part of chlorine’s job in a swimming pool is removing bacteria and microorganisms.
+Low chlorine levels may be why you have water bugs in the first place.
 The absence of chlorine allows algae to grow in pool water.

 Shock the pool to eradicate anything left after a thorough cleaning.